jfreeman812/QE-Tools/reporting/coverage.rst

 * For JIRAs_, the key is the Status_ *Report As* value associated with the JIRAs_ and the value is the list of JIRAs_ *for that status*.
 In the case where a JIRA has no associated Status_, the attribute name `JIRAs` is used.

 **Note:** it is possible to have multiple JIRAs associated with a test for multiple statuses.
 An example is that a JIRA tag exists for when the test was created but the test is quarantined due to a later code change and is now quarantined with JIRAs.
-This is an acceptable behavior and the JIRA should reflect two JIRA lists, one for the pre-existing tags and one for quarantined.
+This is an acceptable behavior and the json should reflect two JIRA lists, one for the pre-existing tags and one for quarantined.

 Example JSON Object
 ~~~~~~~~~~~~~~~~~~~